-This motivates us to look at those nice representations which can be obtained by taking direct sum of irreducible ones. \begin{definition}[Completely Reducible] A representation $(\rho,V)$ is called completely reducible if it is a direct sum of irreducible ones.
-Equivalently if $V=W_1\oplus\ldots\oplus W_r$, where each $W_i$ is $G$-invariant irreducible representations. \end{definition}

-This brings us to the following questions: \begin{enumerate} \item Is it true that every representation is direct sum of irreducible ones? \item How many irreducible representations are there for $G$ over $k$? \end{enumerate} The answer to the first question is affirmative in the case $G$ is a finite group and $char(k)\nmid |G|$ which is the Maschake's theorem proved below.
-(It is also true for Compact Groups where it is called Peter-Weyl Theorem).
-The other exceptional case comes under the subject `Modular Representation Theory'.
-We will answer the second question over the field of complex numbers (and possible over $\mathbb R$) which is the character theory.
-For the theory over $\mathbb Q$ the subject is called `rationality questions' (refer to the book by Serre).
+This motivates us to look at those ``nice'' representations which can be obtained by taking the direct sum of irreducible ones. { \begin{definition}[Completely Reducible] A representation $(\rho, V)$ of $G$ is called {\bf completely reducible} if it is a direct sum of irreducible ones.
+Equivalently, if $V = W_1 \oplus \ldots \oplus W_r$, where each $W_i$ is $G$-invariant irreducible representation. \end{definition}} This brings us to the following questions: \begin{enumerate} \item Is it true that every representation is a direct sum of irreducible ones? \item How many irreducible representations are there for a given $G$ over $k$? \end{enumerate} The answer to the first question is affirmative for finite groups when $char(k)\nmid |G|$.
+This is Maschke's theorem proved below (it is also true for Compact Groups where it is called the Peter-Weyl Theorem).
+The other case when $char(k) \mid |G|$ comes under the subject of ``Modular Representation Theory'', and the answer to the first question is `No'.
+We will answer the second question over the field of complex numbers (and possibly over $\mathbb R$) in this course which is the subject of ``Character Theory''.
+For the theory over $\mathbb Q$, the subject is called `rationality questions' (refer to the book by Serre).

-\begin{theorem}[Maschke's Theorem] Let $k$ be a field and $G$ be a finite group.
+{ \begin{theorem}[Maschke's Theorem] Let $k$ be a field and $G$ be a finite group.
 Suppose $char(k)\nmid |G|$, i.e. $|G|$ is invertible in the field $k$.
-Let $(\rho,V)$ be a finite dimensional representation of $G$.
+Let $(\rho, V)$ be a finite-dimensional representation of $G$.
 Let $W$ be a $G$-invariant subspace of $V$.
-Then there exists $W'$ a $G$-invariant subspace such that $V=W\oplus W'$.
-Conversely, if $char(k)\mid |G|$ then there exists a representation, namely the regular representation, and a proper $G$-invariant subspace which does not have a $G$-invariant compliment. \end{theorem} \begin{proposition}[Complete Reducibility] Let $k$ be a field and $G$ be a finite group with $char(k)\nmid |G|$.
-Then every finite dimensional representation of $G$ is completely reducible. \end{proposition}
+Then, there exists $W'$, a $G$-invariant subspace, such that $V=W\oplus W'$.

+Conversely, if $char(k)\mid |G|$ then there exists a representation, namely the regular representation, and a proper $G$-invariant subspace which does not have a $G$-invariant complement. \end{theorem}} We can re-state the above theorem as follows: Let $k$ be a field and $G$ be a finite group.
+Then, every finite-dimensional representation of $G$ over $k$ has the property that whenever it has a $G$-invariant subspace it has a $G$-invariant complement if and only if $char(k)\nmid |G|$.
+This gives us:

+\begin{proposition}[Complete Reducibility] Let $k$ be a field and $G$ a finite group with $char(k)\nmid |G|$.
+Then, every finite-dimensional representation of $G$ is completely reducible. \end{proposition}